jfiel5/jfiel5.github.io/_projects/2_vega_lite_project.md

 ## Search The Data & Methods

-Below is where we can put some links to both the data and the analysis code as buttons:
+Below are links to the dataset and the jupyter notebook used for analysis:

 ```
 <div class="left">